NahidDesigner/v-pop/setup/COMPLETE-DEPLOYMENT-GUIDE.md

   - Minimum: 2GB RAM, 1 CPU core, 20GB storage
   - OS: Ubuntu 20.04/22.04 or Debian 11/12 (recommended)

+- ✅ **Coolify Installed** (or ability to install it)
+  - If Coolify is already installed: **Perfect!** Everything is done through the dashboard
+  - If not: One-time installation needed (we'll guide you)

 - ✅ **Domain Name** (optional but recommended)
   - Example: `videopop.yourdomain.com`
-  - You can start with IP address and add domain later
+  - You can start with IP address and add domain later through Coolify dashboard

 - ✅ **GitHub Account** (for repository access)
   - Repository: `https://github.com/NahidDesigner/v-pop.git`

-- ✅ **Basic Terminal/SSH Knowledge**
+- ✅ **Web Browser** (that's it!)
-  - How to connect via SSH
-  - Basic Linux commands (we'll guide you)
+  - **Important**: Once Coolify is installed, everything is done through the web dashboard
+  - No terminal/SSH knowledge needed after initial Coolify setup

 ### What We'll Install:

-- Coolify (deployment platform)
+- Coolify (deployment platform) - **One-time setup, then all dashboard-based**
-- Supabase (database & backend)
+- Supabase (database & backend) - **Installed via Coolify dashboard Resources**
-- VideoPopup Frontend (React app)
+- VideoPopup Frontend (React app) - **Deployed via Coolify dashboard**
-- Edge Functions (backend services)
+- Edge Functions (backend services) - **Deployed via Coolify dashboard**

+**🎯 Key Point**: After Coolify is installed, **100% of deployment is done through the web dashboard** - no command line needed!

 ---

 ## 2. Server Setup

+> **Important**: If Coolify is already installed on your server, you can **skip this entire section** and go directly to [Section 4: Create Project in Coolify](#4-create-project-in-coolify).
+All deployment tasks after Coolify installation are done through the Coolify dashboard - no bash commands needed!

-### 2.1 Connect to Your Server
+### 2.1 Initial Server Setup (Only if Coolify is NOT installed)

+**If Coolify is already installed:** Skip to [Section 4](#4-create-project-in-coolify).

+**If you need to set up a new server:**

+You'll need to connect to your server via SSH to install Coolify initially.
+After that, **everything is done through the Coolify dashboard**.

 **On Windows:**
 - Use **PuTTY** or **Windows Terminal**